ChaitanyaV98/react-native-concepts/README.md

 - Used to display texts of any kind.
 - We can also nest text components one inside the other

+**Image**:

+- Helps us to render image components
+- uses source to add relative and absolute path
+- pass the path to source and pass relative path of image

+**Button**:

+- Import from react native
+- pass title for button text and onPress
+- add the styling and functionality

 ## Congratulations! :tada:

 You've successfully run and modified your React Native App. :partying_face: